 Currently, it has an influence and probably some people will keep the habits of traveling more by car in the future.
-To what extent exactly we don't know yet.

 9) What do you think could be an effective communicational strategy to convince travelers to abandon privatecars and shift to more sustainable options?
 On which aspects should involved stakeholders focus on?
 There should be more direct lines and direct connections to avoid transition and ease the trip as much as possible, in terms of paperwork as well.
 The price certainly affects the choice, too.
 While pandemic, to include some safety measures in terms of disinfection, hygiene, etc.